Nancy (1775)

 Nancy was an American sailing vessel, noted in sources as either a brig or a brigantine, that was chartered to transport war supplies during the American Revolutionary War.
 After learning that independence had been declared, her captain, according to his daughter, raised the first American flag in a foreign port.
-Evading British capture, she was later intentionally destroyed with a huge blast on June 29, 1776, during the Battle of Turtle Gut Inlet near Cape May, New Jersey.
+Evading British capture, she was later intentionally destroyed with a huge blast on June 29, 1776, during the Battle of Turtle Gut Inlet, off present day Wildwood Crest near Cape May, New Jersey.

 History

 Construction

 Nancy was built c.
 1775 by Barney Harris in Wilmington, Delaware, and was owned by Joseph Shallcross, Joseph Tatnall, and others.
 Her captain was Hugh Montgomery, also from Wilmington.
 Another part owner was Vincent Gilpin, who named the brig after his daughter Ann.

 Military charter

 On March 1, 1776, Robert Morris of the Pennsylvania Committee of Safety chartered Nancy to transport gunpowder and arms for the revolution.

 Later in March, she sailed to Puerto Rico to purchase arms and ammunition.

 By early June, she had loaded additional supplies in the Caribbean islands of St. Thomas and St. Croix.